 Radioisotope labeling has been an important tool in the biological sciences and will continue to be used for many complex problems.
-Such studies have traditionally been carried out by labeling chemicals of interest with specific rare radioisotopes of elements typically found in organics (3H, 11C, 14C, 32P, and 35S for example) because they can usually be intrinsically incorporated into biomolecules without modifying their natural properties and they have low natural abundances.
+Such studies have traditionally been carried out by labeling chemicals of interest with specific rare radioisotopes of elements typically found in organics (3H, 11C, 14C, 32P, and 35S for example).
+This is because they can usually be intrinsically incorporated into biomolecules without modifying their natural properties and they have low natural abundances.
 Isotope quantification is also advantageous since it is independent of the physical properties of the labeled chemical and is distinctive in a complex biological matrix.

 Detection of radioisotopes is traditionally performed by decay-counting, which is often limited by high backgrounds, as well as low specificity and low decay counting efficiency.
-The possible advantages of mass spectrometry (MS) (where individual nuclei are counted independent of decay) for long-lived radioisotope detection relative to decay counting have been recognized for 30 years.
+The possible advantages of mass spectrometry (MS) (where individual nuclei are counted independent of decay) for long-lived radioisotope detection, relative to decay counting, have been recognized for 30 years.
 However, until the advent of AMS, measurement of 14C by MS has been fraught with difficulty, mostly due to problems in resolution and isobaric interference.

-The high sensitivity of AMS is allowing our collaborators to address important issues in nutrition, pharmacology, cell biology and comparative medicine.
+The high sensitivity of AMS is allowing us and our collaborators to address important issues in nutrition, pharmacology, cell biology and comparative medicine.
 Studies using 14C-labeled agents show that activities as low as a few nCi/person can be used to assess metabolism, and activities as low as 100 nCi/person can be used to address macromolecular binding in the study of candidate drugs or toxicants.
 This level of radioactive dose is less than that from a single day’s exposure to background ionizing radiation, or a chest x-ray.
 In most cases the dose is less than that received during a cross-country commercial airline flight.

 The high sensitivity of AMS allows use of small samples of exfoliated tissues, isolated cell subpopulations, and precious tissues of human or animal origin.
 Sensitivity also enables quantitative study of ligand—macromolecule interactions at physiologically relevant concentrations, for studying effects such as hormones at low concentrations or where the receptor is present in low copy number, and for studying early events in the pathology of infection by labeling bacteria and viruses.
 The increased sensitivity also facilitates the use of compounds that are difficult to synthesize at high specific activity or cannot be used in large amounts.
-This Resource seeks to both develop the methods and instrumentation to make AMS a general use tool for biomedical researchers and to make it available for investigators needing access to techniques for the ultra-trace analysis of radioisotopes in biological studies.